-Re-admission to the Respiratory Therapist Program is on an individual basis and based upon the reason for termination.
+Re-admission to the Respiratory Therapy Program is on an individual basis and based upon the reason for termination.
 Persons who leave the program due to academic performance in the classroom in the second or subsequent semesters, or due to health, financial, or other personal reasons are generally re-admitted for the semester when the problem or situation arose.
-Many students will re-enter the semester prior to the problem semester with an independent study class in order to refresh skills and improve success.
-Re-entry is not automatically guaranteed for these students. and is dependent upon a student success plan discussion with the program director, as well as clearing a background check.
+Though these students will still be considered as enrolled and in good-standing with the respiratory therapy program, the one-time-per-year scheduling of each respiratory course means that they may be away from respiratory education for a year.
+For this reason, students are strongly advised to re-enter the semester prior to the problem semester with an individualized independent study course to refresh skills and improve success.
+Re-entry is not automatically guaranteed for these students and is dependent upon a student success plan discussion with the program director, as well as meeting all required elements for admission into the program (background checks, vaccinations, etc).